 Mark Frary is a travel writer and editor as well as a music festival organiser and father of three.
-Here, he tackles the issue of post-GCSE holidays – pertinent issues as well as great inspiration.
+Here, he tackles the best places for post-GCSE holidays.
+You’ll find answers to questions as a parent as well as great inspiration on where to go.
 Over to Mark…

 Is an unaccompanied holiday a good idea?

-Should you let your children go on an unaccompanied holiday with their friends after finishing their GCSEs?
+Should you let your children go on an unaccompanied holiday with friends after finishing GCSEs?

-Many parents would recoil in horror at this thought, but the growing popularity of unaccompanied post-A-level holidays to Mediterranean hotspots in particular has begun to trickle down to younger ages in recent years and nagging from teenagers is likely to have grown to a crescendo in the last couple of weeks.
+Many parents would recoil in horror at this thought, but the growing popularity of unaccompanied post-A-level holidays — to Mediterranean hotspots in particular — has begun to trickle down to younger ages such as post-GCSE students in recent years.
+Nagging from teenagers is likely adding to the crescendo.

 The decision on whether to allow your 16-year-old (or in some cases late 15-year-old) to go off on holiday is a personal one and will depend strongly on how mature you consider them, how much trust they have earned, and whether they are accustomed to independence.